 To assemble the dish, stack up the pancakes, balance the bacon and fruits on top, drizzle with the pan syrup, drizzle again with maple syrup, and dust with icing sugar.

 Ignore Kevin Smith.

+1 cup is about 250ml.
 The frozen mixed 'forest' berries from the supermarket are fine for this, but I can never understand why there are sometimes grapes in there.